 - Surgery, potentially including:

-- Pancreaticoduodenectomy, also known as a Whipple procedure (removal of portions of the pancreas, small intestine/duodenum, gall bladder and/or stomach).
+- Pancreaticoduodenectomy, also known as a Whipple procedure.

 - Clinical trials.